cyrilli/CoDBand/README.md

 - "[namelabel]\_ParameterEstimation\_[startTime].csv": l2 norm between estimated and ground-truth parameter at each iteration for each algorithm
 - "Config\_[startTime].json": stores hyper parameters of all algorithms for this experiment

-For experiments on LastFM dataset,
+For experiments on realworld dataset, e.g. LastFM, Delicious, MovieLens,
-- First download data from https://grouplens.org/datasets/hetrec-2011/
+- First download these publicly available data into Dataset folder
-- Then process the dataset following instructions in Section 4.1 of the paper, and put resulting feature vector file and event file under ./Dataset folder
+- Then process the dataset following instructions in Section 5.2 of the paper, which would generate the item feature vector file and the event file.
+Example scripts for processing data are given in Dataset folder.
-- Run experiments using the provided data loader file "LastFMExperimentRunner.py"
+- Run experiments using the provided python script "DeliciousLastFMAndMovieLens.py"